 - National Youth Dance Company - created in response to the recommendation in Darren Henley's review of cultural education to set up a national youth dance company.
 The successful applicant will receive £400,000 a year, over the next three years, to run the National Youth Dance company

-- Music industry talent development fund - a pilot intended to test a small grants scheme for early to mid-career musicians broadly operating in the contemporary popular music sector of the music industry.
+- Momentum music fund - a pilot intended to test a small grants scheme for early to mid-career musicians broadly operating in the contemporary popular music sector of the music industry.

 - Strategic investment in theatre in Exeter - a programme to support the provision of high quality theatre in Exeter.
 Applications now closed

 - North Area Jazz Development Programme - a commission to develop jazz across the North East, North West and Yorkshire

 2013 Britten Centenary commissioned grant - a commission to deliver a a national celebration of the centenary of Benjamin Britten's birth